5argon/arkham-starter/sveltekit/src/lib/md/assembler.md

-# Party Assembler
+# Team Assembler

-In [Deck Gather](/tool/gather) tool, you have already decided on your party and is trying to bring out cards from your big collection as fast and efficient as possible.

-But perhaps you are also using that page to trial and error to see which decks works together with not too many overlaps, among other things such as each player's favorite investigator or team balance.
-This is because many decks in arkhamdb.com are designed in vacuum of its own, not accounting for the rest of the party taking limited amount of popular cards at the same time.
+Let's say you have quite a number of unplayed decks sitting for some time, and your other members has theirs too, or maybe some teammates are OK to borrow other's deck.
+Anyway, it's time for a new adventure!

+As you are all excitedly picking which decks for each players and talk about roles to fill, the biggest downer is going to be when you find out at the end that the team you made ended up wanting some of very popular cards at the same time ("Deck overlaps") despite carefully not choosing the same class of investigators.
+Deckbuilding Requirement is what makes this game so interesting after all.

+If the overlaps is difficult to resolve, it may leads to some members having to pick an another deck they have in reserve, and it may lead to chain reaction that overlaps with an another player that wasn't overlapping earlier, and so on.

-That gets quite tedious to try all the combinations among decks you have.
-I believe this is where computer is good at helping, try jumbling all the decks exhaustively and display insights so you can make the final call what your party could be.
+It can gets quite tedious to try all the combinations among decks you have, and you may have overlooked some possible cool compositions with low overlaps.
+I believe this is where computer is good at helping!

+Basically, this tool will exhaustively make a team of **every possible combinations** among decks you input, returning some insights, so you can make the final call what your party could be.
+It will do so for 2, 3, and 4 player count, literally hundreds of combinations with just a few input decks!

+All the min-maxed decks in arkhamdb uses a few cards here and there all over the place (which is also cost prohibitive) and pretty much rarely clash among other min-maxed decks.
+Long time fans may not have overlapping problems for long time now.
+But new players gotta start somewhere and along the way taking interest in deckbuilding.
+As they are trying to make use of what they have, it results in their early decks having high overlaps due to concentration of card creatively used to the fullest.
+I think this tool is very fitting for arkham-starter, a website for new generation players slowly building their collections.

+Ps.
+This tool can be think of a standalone version of the core feature of the finished arkham-starter.com website.
+Instead of entering decks manually, you can select and assemble your team from a lot of beginner friendly starter decks using low pack count, which would unfortunately overlaps easier, and this tool will help resolve that.

 ## Workflow overview